-- (a) Main group 5/00 must be read within the scope of the subclass title, i.e., as "stabilising surfaces of aeroplanes or helicopters."
+- (a) Main group 5/00 must be read within the scope of the subclass title, i.e., as "stabilising surfaces of aeroplanes or helicopters".
 Moreover, the reference following the title of subclass B64C (air-cushion vehicles B60V) indicates that all subject matter concerning air-cushion vehicles is classified in subclass B60V, so that, in relation to main group 5/00 and all its subgroups, stabilising surfaces of air-cushion vehicles are classified in subclass B60V.
-Furthermore, the reference in main group 5/00 (attaching stabilising surfaces to fuselage 1/26) indicates that all subject matter concerned with attaching stabilising surfaces to fuselages is classified in subgroup 1/26. - (b) Subgroup 5/06, which is indented under main group 5/00, must be read as "aeroplane or helicopter stabilising surfaces in the form of fins."
-Moreover, the reference following the title of subgroup 5/06 (specially for wings 5/08) indicates that fins designed specially for wings are classified in subgroup 5/08. - (c) Similarly, subgroup 5/08, which is of the same one-dot indentation under main group 5/00 as subgroup 5/06, must be read as "aeroplane or helicopter stabilising surfaces mounted on, or supported by, wings," and subgroup 5/10 as "adjustable stabilising surfaces of aeroplanes or helicopters." - (d) Subgroup 5/12 is indented under subgroup 5/10 and must be read within the scope thereof, i.e., as "adjustable stabilising surfaces of aeroplanes or helicopters for retraction against or within fuselage or nacelle." - 73.
+Furthermore, the reference in main group 5/00 (attaching stabilising surfaces to fuselage 1/26) indicates that all subject matter concerned with attaching stabilising surfaces to fuselages is classified in subgroup 1/26. - (b) Subgroup 5/06, which is indented under main group 5/00, must be read as "aeroplane or helicopter stabilising surfaces in the form of fins".
+Moreover, the reference following the title of subgroup 5/06 (specially for wings 5/08) indicates that fins designed specially for wings are classified in subgroup 5/08. - (c) Similarly, subgroup 5/08, which is of the same one-dot indentation under main group 5/00 as subgroup 5/06, must be read as "aeroplane or helicopter stabilising surfaces mounted on, or supported by, wings", and subgroup 5/10 as "adjustable stabilising surfaces of aeroplanes or helicopters". - (d) Subgroup 5/12 is indented under subgroup 5/10 and must be read within the scope thereof, i.e., as "adjustable stabilising surfaces of aeroplanes or helicopters for retraction against or within fuselage or nacelle". - 73.
 When a group is subdivided, each of its dependent subgroups covers only a particular part of the field covered by the group under which it is indented; thus, a group may have only one subgroup indented thereunder or there may be many.
 Each subgroup is primarily devised to take out of that field a well-defined portion of subject matter which can often serve as a self-contained field of search.
 Thus, any group is used for classifying subject matter which falls within its scope but is not specified in any subgroup indented thereunder.
+This residual subject matter is called the file scope of the group.
+For a group that is not subdivided, the scope and the file scope are thus identical.
+When this group is subdivided its scope remains unchanged whereas its file scope is modified.